 Since those early days we have been constantly learning and innovating in order to deliver the best possible service for disaster-affected people.

-Today we have 12 staff members (nine of whom are part-time) and 76 volunteers.
+Today we have around 25 staff members and 75 volunteers.

 We typically deploy fewer volunteers to the field now, as we are able to delegate tasks to volunteers working in their home country.
 This has enabled us to increase our productivity by drawing upon more expertise, but without significantly increasing deployment costs.